hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python-part-1.markdown

 That's all of our shell loop.
 If we start our shell with `python shell.py`, it will show the command prompt.
 However, it will throw an error if we type a command and hit enter because we don't define `tokenize` function yet.

 To exit the shell, try ctrl-c.
-We will tell how to exit gracefully later.
+I will tell how to exit gracefully later.

 **Step 2: Tokenization**
 ===